syncfusion-content/javascript-docs/js/Diagram/BPMN Shapes.md

 ### Sequence

-A Sequence flow shows the order in which activities are performed in a Process and is repesented with a solid graphical line.The type of sequence are as follows.
+A Sequence flow shows the order in which the activities are performed in a BPMN Process and is repesented with a solid graphical line.The type of sequence are as follows.
 * Normal
 * Conditional
 * Default

-The `sequence` property allows you to define the type of sequence.The following code example illustrates how to create an sequence.
+The `sequence` property allows you to define the type of sequence.The following code example illustrates how to create a sequence flow.

 {% highlight javascript %}